Glutathione: Biosynthesis and occurrence

-While all animal cells are capable of synthesizing glutathione, glutathione synthesis in the liver has been shown to be essential.
+While all animal cells are capable of synthesizing glutathione, synthesis in the liver is essential.
 GCLC knockout mice die within a month of birth due to the absence of hepatic GSH synthesis.

 The unusual gamma amide linkage in glutathione protects it from hydrolysis by peptidases.

 Occurrence

-Glutathione is the most abundant thiol in animal cells, ranging from 0.5 to 10 mmol/L. It is present in the cytosol and the organelles.
+Glutathione is the most abundant non-protein thiol (R\sSH-containing compound) in animal cells, ranging from 0.5 to 10 mmol/L. It is present in the cytosol and the organelles.
+The concentration of glutathione in the cytoplasm is significantly higher (ranging from 0.5-10 mM) compared to extracellular fluids (2-20 μM), reaching levels up to 1000 times greater.
+In healthy cells and tissue, more than 90% of the total glutathione pool is in the reduced form (GSH), with the remainder in the disulfide form (GSSG).
+The cytosol holds 80-85% of cellular GSH and the mitochondria hold 10-15%.

 Human beings synthesize glutathione, but a few eukaryotes do not, including some members of Fabaceae, Entamoeba, and Giardia.
 The only known archaea that make glutathione are halobacteria.
 Some bacteria, such as "Cyanobacteria" and Pseudomonadota, can biosynthesize glutathione.

+Systemic availability of orally consumed glutathione is poor.
+It has low bioavailability because the tripeptide is the substrate of proteases (peptidases) of the alimentary canal, and due to the absence of a specific carrier of glutathione at the level of the cell membrane.
+The administration of N-acetylcysteine (NAC), a cysteine prodrug, helps replenish intracellular GSH levels.

 Biochemical function

 Glutathione exists in reduced (GSH) and oxidized (GSSG) states.
 The ratio of reduced glutathione to oxidized glutathione within cells is a measure of cellular oxidative stress where increased GSSG-to-GSH ratio is indicative of greater oxidative stress.
-In healthy cells and tissue, more than 90% of the total glutathione pool is in the reduced form (GSH), with the remainder in the disulfide form (GSSG).

 In the reduced state, the thiol group of cysteinyl residue is a source of one reducing equivalent.
 Glutathione disulfide (GSSG) is thereby generated.
 The oxidized state is converted to the reduced state by NADPH.
 This conversion is catalyzed by glutathione reductase: